Panyu Public Transport: Routes

-Routes will likely make connections with the Panyu station of the Guangzhou Metro Line 3.
+Routes will likely make connections with the Panyu Square station of the Guangzhou Metro Line 3, Line 18 and Line 22.

 Fleet

-The operator uses aqua coloured Chinese built buses on the routes within Panyu.
+The operator uses aqua coloured Chinese built buses on the routes within Panyu District.

 Panyu Public Transport operates a fleet of 180 buses.
 The buses consist of hard stainless steel seats with no air-conditioning or heating.

 Fares

 Buses accepts cash (RMB) ranging from 1.5 to 3 yuan and a smart card system (2-3 yuan) similar to the Octopus Card used in Hong Kong.